bitcast-network/bitcast-x/README.md

 **No code required!** There are two ways to mine on Bitcast X:

-> **Eligibility:** Only the top 150 Bittensor X accounts are eligible to mine.
-Visit [x.bitcast.network](https://x.bitcast.network/) to check if your account is eligible.
+> **Eligibility:** Eligibility is determined per campaign brief.
+Some briefs may target all accounts in the social network, while others may limit eligibility to top-ranked accounts.
+Visit [x.bitcast.network](https://x.bitcast.network/) to check your eligibility for active campaigns.

 #### Option 1: Managed Mining